Unlocking the Potential:

 By the end of this Collaborative Online International Learning, learners will be able to:

 This COIL aims to equip students (EQF levels 6–7) with advanced knowledge and skills to design, analyze, and manage energy-wise buildings that address climate challenges.
-Key focus areas include:
+By the end of the course, students will be able to:

 Selection criteria